rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > Would be useful for leadership to understand the community's fears.

-### Do you agree with the following statements about Rust?
+### Please rate your agreement with the following statements about Rust.

 Type: matrix (optional)